 |Sale||Under 2.5 g.: Class B misdemeanor; 2.5-10 g.: Class A misdemeanor; 10-30 g.: Class 4 felony; 30-500 g.: Class 3 felony and up to $50,000 fine; 500-2,000 g.: Class 2 felony for which a fine not to exceed $100,000 may be imposed; 2,000-5,000 g.: class 1 felony and up to $150.000; >5,000 g.: class X felony and up to $200,000; Enhanced penalties for sale to person 3 yrs. junior or on school grounds|

 |Trafficking||Over 2500 g. is trafficking: penalty is double that of sale|

 |Medical||Eligible patients with a doctor's recommendation, after registering with the state, may legally consume medical marijuana (Compassionate Use of Medical Cannabis Pilot Program Act).
 Individual cultivation is not permitted.

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 If you would like to learn more about Illinois marijuana laws the following links provide additional information:

-Although attitudes and laws relating to marijuana are increasingly liberal marijuana can still cause an enormous amount of trouble.
+Although attitudes and laws relating to marijuana are increasingly liberal across the country, marijuana can still cause an enormous amount of trouble.
 A drug conviction could cost you your job, public embarrassment, and even result in a jail or prison sentence.
-Contact a local attorney to schedule a free initial case review to discuss your defense.
+If you have been charged with a marijuana-related offense, it's in your best interests to schedule a free initial review of your case.